slotdawg/ts2020/peer/peer.rst

 #.
 If you are using a browser on your *Initials*\ **-Windows-ToolsVM** VM, browse to https://PeerMgmt:8443/hub

 #.
-If you are using a browser on your laptop, log in to **Prism Element** (e.g. 10.XX.YY.37) on your Nutanix cluster to find the IP of the PeerMgmt VM, then browse to https://<IP of PeerMgmt Server>:8443/hub
+If you are using a browser on your laptop, log in to **Prism Element** (e.g. 10.XX.YY.37) on your Nutanix cluster to find the IP of the PeerMgmt VM, then browse to https://IP-of-PeerMgmt-Server:8443/hub

 #.
 When prompted to login, use the following credentials: